Planning an Event

 Any LSSO that does not maintain a membership list must make all of its events open to all law students.
 If an LSSO chooses to maintain a list of members in good standing, the LSSO may hold members-only events if the members of the LSSO deem it appropriate in light of the format and purpose of the event.
 LSSOs must ensure that the number of members-only events is small relative to the number of events that group holds overall.
+Additionally, the Office of the Dean of Students will not provide funding for any organization event that is not open to all students.
 An LSSO may also restrict voting in elections for officers or board members to members in good standing.
 This policy will remain in effect for one year, after which time it will be re-evaluated.

 Eligibility for LSSO leadership must also be open to all law students and cannot be limited in any manner.
 Student organizations are strongly encouraged to hold in-person elections.
 Student organizations who do not wish to hold in-person elections should seek permission from LSA prior to holding an election.